Mirantis/k0rdent-enterprise-docs-publish/docs/addons/kubevirt/index.md

-# Virtualization
+# {{{ docsVersionInfo.k0rdentName }}} Virtualization

 {{{ docsVersionInfo.k0rdentName }}} Virtualization is a complete solution for users looking to run virtual machine–based workloads on top of Kubernetes.
 The central technology is [KubeVirt](https://kubernetes.io/), a virtual machine management add-on for Kubernetes.
-At its core, KubeVirt extends Kubernetes by adding additional virtualization resource types (especially the `VirtualMachine` type) through Kubernetes’s Custom Resource Definitions (CRDs) API.
+KubeVirt extends Kubernetes by adding additional virtualization resource types (especially the `VirtualMachine` type) through Kubernetes’s Custom Resource Definitions (CRDs) API.
 This mechanism enables you to manage VirtualMachine resources alongside all other Kubernetes resources.

 ## Concepts